Flooring Manufacturers Benefit with FloorScore Certification and NSF/ANSI 332 & 140!

 Textile Floor Coverings

 Carpet manufacturers also can take advantage of NSF/ANSI 140 Sustainability Assessment for Carpet to document their leadership in environmental improvement, public health, and product performance.
-SCS Sustainable Choice™ – Carpet is one of several third-party programs offering certification to this standard.
+BkA provides testing services for the SCS Global Services Sustainable Carpet Certification program that is based on NSF/ANSI 140.

 Return to top